 1. Focused marketing: Gone are the days where we simply measure conversion to determine the effectiveness of a marketing initiative.
 Now, more companies are focused on attracting the RIGHT membership.
 Lifetime value and propensity to engage with the health plan on various conditions can make one consumer more desirable than another.
 For example, in the individual under-65 marketplace, more companies are focused on finding the young millennials who have been slow to sign up.

 Data analytics and targeted digital marketing (i.e., narrow scoping) can make a big difference in the type of membership a plan attracts.
 Successful marketing programs have a real-time closed loop process to determine the effectiveness of various campaigns and decisions are automated with regards to marketing spend.

-2. Avoid seasonal ramp: With such high demands for licensed agents and enrollment staff during Q4, many organizations struggle to find and train qualified talent in a short period of time.
+2. Avoid seasonal ramp: With such high demands for licensed associates and enrollment staff during Q4, many organizations struggle to find and train qualified talent in a short period of time.
 It seems like this problem never goes away.
 Successful health plans find ways to keep seasonal employees throughout the year and retain these experts for the following enrollment period.
 We’ve measured a 10 percent improvement in conversion when a representative is able to return to the same sales initiative when compared to those starting fresh.

 To drive ROI, many insurers are looking for meaningful campaigns throughout the year to keep these excellent resources engaged with their consumers.
 Some of these ideas include the following:

 b.
 Stars improvement campaigns.
 Outbound initiatives to close gaps in care can drive significant ROI when star ratings or measures are moved.
 Medication adherence, Healthcare Effectiveness Data and Information Set (HEDIS) appointment scheduling and follow-up, and Health Risk Assessments are great activities that can engage your consumers and develop a personal relationship.